 Who is Jay-Z?

-Born Shawn Corey Carter in New York City on December 4, 1969, Jay-Z grew up in Brooklyn's drug-infested Marcy Projects.
+Jay-Z is an American rapper, songwriter and producer who grew up in Brooklyn's drug-infested Marcy Projects.
 He used rap as an escape, appearing for the first time on Yo!
 MTV Raps in 1989.
 After selling millions of records with his Roc-a-Fella label, Jay-Z created his own clothing line and founded an entertainment company.
 He wed popular singer and actress Beyoncé in 2008.

 Rapper Jay-Z was born Shawn Corey Carter on December 4, 1969, in Brooklyn, New York.
 "He was the last of my four children," Jay-Z's mother, Gloria Carter, later recalled, "the only one who didn't give me any pain when I gave birth to him, and that's how I knew he was a special child."
 His father, Adnes Reeves, left the family when Jay-Z was only 11 years old.
 The young rapper was raised by his mother in Brooklyn's drug-infested Marcy Projects.

 Carter turned to rap at a young age as an escape from the drugs, violence and poverty that surrounded him in the Marcy Projects.
-In 1989, he joined the rapper Jaz-O—an older performer who served as a kind of mentor—to record a song called "The Originators," which won the pair an appearance on an episode of Yo!
+In 1989, he joined the rapper Jaz-O — an older performer who served as a kind of mentor — to record a song called "The Originators," which won the pair an appearance on an episode of Yo!
 MTV Raps.
-It was at this point that Shawn Carter embraced the nickname Jay-Z, which was simultaneously an homage to Jaz-O, a play on Carter's childhood nickname of "Jazzy" and a reference to the J/Z subway station near his Brooklyn home.
+It was at this point that Carter embraced the nickname Jay-Z, which was simultaneously an homage to Jaz-O, a play on Carter's childhood nickname of "Jazzy" and a reference to the J/Z subway station near his Brooklyn home.

 Even with a stage name, Jay-Z remained relatively anonymous until he and two friends, Damon Dash and Kareem Burke, founded their own record label, Roc-a-Fella Records, in 1996.
 In June of that year, Jay-Z released his debut album, Reasonable Doubt.
 Although the record only reached No. 23 on the Billboard 200, it is now considered a classic hip-hop album, including songs such as "Can't Knock the Hustle," featuring Mary J. Blige, and "Brooklyn's Finest," a collaboration with Notorious B.I.G.
 Reasonable Doubt established Jay-Z as an emerging star in hip-hop.